Agoric/documentation/main/smart-contracts-tutorials/guess-multiple.md

 - the contract installer
 - the game player

-How does the game player know they are playing the `guess37` game with the actual contract source code defined in the [previous step](./first-contract)?
+How does the game player know they are playing the `guess` game with the actual contract source code defined in the [previous step](./first-contract)?
 What if the contract installer makes them play a different game?
 **Let's see what guarantees the game player has even if they're suspicious of the contract installer**